 It was famous French aromatherapy doctor Jean Valnet (1920-1995) who gave the story its essential oil gravitas.
 In his book, "The Practice of Aromatherapy," Valnet quotes the archives of the Parliament of Toulouse.
 He claims the original recipe was revealed by corpse robbers who were caught red-handed in the area around Toulouse in 1628-1631.
 Given the virulence and deadliness of the plague, the judges were astonished by the indifference of the thieves to contagion.

 But D. Gary Young, founder of Young Living, is probably most responsible for the story reaching the legendary status it enjoys today.
 While at his clinic in Mexico, Young was introduced to the therapeutic possibilities of premium essential oils.
 He learned that they are hundreds of times more concentrated than the herbs and tinctures he had worked with while studying under pioneers like Norman Walker, Bernard Jenson and, yes, Dr. Christopher.
 The revelation reshaped his life as he saw dramatic results in his own clinical studies.
 He went on to start Young Living, a company which now has farms all over the world for the production of essential oils.
 In 1992, Young created an oil blend that was intended to help protect people from harmful microbes and aid in keeping their immune systems strong.
 As a student of both Dr. Chistopher and Dr. Valnet, it was only natural for Young to recall the four thieves story.
 Thieves Oil was born.
 One of the first published explanations of Thieves Oil was in Young's 1996 book, "Aromatherapy: The Essential Beginning."

-Mounting evidence is demonstrating that the blend's effectiveness stands up to the legend.
-Studies at Weaver State University in 1997 showed a 96% reduction of pneumonia bacteria and a 44% reduction of staph bacteria from the air after a mere 10 minutes of exposure.
-Ongoing studies are also showing unparalleled protection against mold.
+Mounting evidence is demonstrating that the blend's effectiveness stands up to the legend and ongoing studies are also showing unparalleled protection against mold.